Leadership, communication and motivation are words often used these days. Less often is it mentioned how

 • Training the techniques

-Reet Valgmaa and Erle Nõmm are internationally recognized communication trainers.
-They help you to practice situations in negotiations to become more courageous, skillful and self-confident to lead the game in real life.
+Erle Nõmm is internationally recognized communication trainer.
+With her help you will practice situations in negotiations to become more courageous, skilful and self-confident to lead the game in real life.

 Priit Anton, VP, Earth observations, Reach-U

 What often happens: after the course is over, emotions fade and the course folder lies unopened in the drawer.
 This did not happen after Negotiations’ Technology!
 I started using NT right away, and have done it daily – with growing joy.

 Business is relationships (Peter Drucker).
 With NT we have grown our company in different ways.

 First: in the market: from competition to collaboration.
 If you are partnering – instead of competing and fighting for survival – both parties can grow from their strengths, become more prosperous.
 This frees time for thinking.

 Second: inside the company: form dictatorship to diplomacy.
 Third: inside the family: I found surprisingly that parenting the teenager the NT skills came very handy.